-As an animal lover and pet parent, it is tough to imagine your best friend suffering, whether it is from an accident while traveling or playing, or even worse, from any type of serious condition or disease such as a neurological disorder.
+As an animal lover and pet parent, it is tough to imagine your best friend suffering, whether it is from an accident while traveling or playing or, even worse, from any type of serious condition or disease such as a neurological disorder.
 A veterinary neurologist could help you with this.

-If your pet happens to be diagnosed with a neurological disorder, you should never blame yourself nor feel like a bad owner.
+If your pet happens to be diagnosed with a neurological disorder, you should never blame yourself or feel like a bad owner.
 Instead, you should know that just like with human babies, pets also suffer from inherited health issues.

 Some congenital defects (defects present at birth) are inherited from the parents, while environmental factors cause others in the womb, such as nutritional deficiencies or viral infections.
 Unfortunately for many, just like in humans, the cause is unknown.